From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Background

-Rather than using zero-bit watermarking to detect the presence or the absence of a watermark, MW can be used in various applications since the n-bit-long message ($\mathbf{m}=\{0,1\}^n$) can be inserted in the host image $I_{o}$ to get a watermarked image $I_{w}$.
+Rather than using zero-bit watermarking to detect the presence or the absence of a watermark, MW can be used in various applications since the n-bit-long message ($\mathbf{m}=\{0,1\}^n$) can be inserted in the host image $I_{o}$ to get a watermarked image $I_{w}$ (see Figure~\ref{figure_multibit_watermarking}).
 In particular, block-based MW methods \cite{lin2011digital,kim2018robust,makbol2016block,su2017improved,nam2020nsct}, which insert a watermark bit (0 or 1) in each original block $B_{o}$, are mainly used for multi-bit information insertion rather than the keypoint-based approach \cite{nam2018sift} due to the benefits that can be achieved by utilizing the entire domain.
-As shown in Table~\ref{table1}, the attributes of block-based MW methods vary, and each attribute is determined by considering the aimed performance and media's inherent properties\footnote{More details are provided in the supplementary material.}.
-In general, the transform domain such as discrete wavelet transform (DWT) \cite{shensa1992discrete}, discrete cosine transform (DCT) \cite{ahmed1974discrete}, nonsubsampled contourlet transform (NSCT) \cite{nsct}, singular value decomposition (SVD) \cite{svd}, and QR decomposition (QRD) \cite{de1992generalizations} is first applied to each pre-processed block, and then watermark embedding is performed by applying an embedding algorithm such as spread spectrum (SS) \cite{wm_base3,wm_base2}, improved spread spectrum (ISS) \cite{iss}, quantization (QT) \cite{qt1,qt2}, and embedding for causing differences between sub-groups (DIF) \cite{su2017improved,makbol2016block} to the selected domain.
+As shown in Table~\ref{table1}, the attributes of block-based MW methods (from \textbf{M1} to \textbf{M7}) vary, and each attribute is determined by considering the aimed performance and media's inherent properties.
+In general, the transform domain such as discrete wavelet transform (DWT) \cite{shensa1992discrete}, discrete cosine transform (DCT) \cite{ahmed1974discrete}, nonsubsampled contourlet transform (NSCT) \cite{nsct,karim2024infrared}, dual-tree complex wavelet transform (DT-CWT)~\cite{selesnick2005dual}, singular value decomposition (SVD) \cite{svd}, and QR decomposition (QRD) \cite{de1992generalizations} is first applied to each pre-processed block, and then watermark embedding is performed by applying an embedding algorithm such as spread spectrum (SS) \cite{wm_base3,wm_base2}, improved spread spectrum (ISS) \cite{iss}, quantization (QT) \cite{qt1,qt2}, and embedding for causing differences between sub-groups (DIF) \cite{su2017improved,makbol2016block} to the selected domain.